Rotenese people: Language

 The Rotenese language is part of the Austronesian languages, from the Southwest Malayo-Polynesian languages, which are made up of several dialects.
-The main dialects are Lole (Loleh), Ringgou, Termanu, Bilba, Dengka, Dhao, Tii (Thie), Oenale and Dela (Delha).
+The main dialects are Lole (Loleh), Ringgou, Termanu, Bilba, Dengka, Tii (Thie), Oenale, and Dela (Delha).

 Livelihood

 The livelihood of the Rotenese people includes agriculture, animal farming, fishing, tapping Neera and palm crafting.
-Lands that are well irrigated is used as paddy field or water catchment.
+Lands that are well irrigated are used as paddy fields or water catchments.
 The main farming produce are rice, corn, cassava, sorghum, millet, as well as other commodities like pepper, peanuts, vegetables and coffee; while the main animal farming are buffaloes, cattle, horses and poultry.
 Rotenese women work on traditional weaving handicrafts, woven Pandan leaves, pottery and so on.
 Small trades are also common.

 Diet

 The most common diet of the Rotenese people are from tubers, porridge, and fish with spicy seasonings.

 Social structure

 The kinship system of this people are nucleus family kinship or broad family with patriarchalistic in character, and also maintains an exogamy clan marriage customs.
 The formation of large families consist of the smaller clans called nggi leo; which in turn the formation of these smaller clans make up of the larger clans called leo.